corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

 {{< note >}}

 You can create RBAC roles manually only after the Corda cluster setup has been completed as an RBAC role takes
-<API-ENDPOINT> that should be a URL where the Corda API is accessible, either via a load balancer or by forwarding port 8888 from one of the REST worker pods.
+<API-ENDPOINT> as a parameter.
+That value should be a URL where the Corda API is accessible, either via a load balancer or by forwarding port 8888 from one of the REST worker pods.

 {{</ note >}}